Entangled photon pair excitation and time-frequency-filtered multidimensional photon correlation spectroscopy as a probe for dissipative exciton kinetics: Results

 \subsubsection{Simulations: differential evolution of two-exciton populations and parametric dependence on photonic properties}

-We track the differential population evolution following the excitation targeted at $f_{07}^{}$ (right column in Fig.~\ref{fig:pop07evolve}) and $f_{83}^{}$ (right column in Fig.~\ref{fig:pop83evolve}), taken at a delay of $t= 50 \,\text{fs}$, and $t= 250 \,\text{fs}$, respectively.
-Each of the three panels, upper, middle and bottom, represents simulation using different photonic parameters.
-The parameters were listed in the preceding section~\ref{subsubsec:entexcite2} where we discussed the reference simulation.
-We observe that the evolved distributions at short times retained the memory of prepared distribution in Fig.~\ref{fig:pop07evolve}, but gets washed out in Fig.~\ref{fig:pop83evolve}.
-The effect of the variation of photonic parameters is also less visible in the latter.
-The rapid redistribution and localization towards a few selected states in the latter is a key feature that requires future investigation.
-It can also be concluded that such a prepared distribution would loose the principal advantages of the entangled photon pair excitations.
+We monitor the temporal evolution of populations following targeted excitation of $f_{07}$ (right column, Fig.~\ref{fig:pop07evolve}) and $f_{83}$ (right column, Fig.~\ref{fig:pop83evolve}), at durations of transport $\tilde{\tau} = 50\, \text{fs} $ and $\tilde{\tau} = 250\, \text{fs} $, respectively.
+Each of the three panels, upper, middle, and bottom, presents simulations using the same parameters used in the reference one in Section~\ref{subsubsec:entexcite2}.
+While the distributions in Fig.~\ref{fig:pop07evolve} retain the memory of the prepared state at short times, this memory is erased in Fig.~\ref{fig:pop83evolve}.
+The rapid redistribution and localization toward a few selected states in the $f_{83}$ manifold is a key feature that requires further investigation.
+The influence of varying the photonic parameters is less pronounced in Fig.~\ref{fig:pop83evolve}, indicating that the distribution loses the primary advantages afforded by entangled photon pair excitations.